beeploop/footerm.nvim/README.md

 # Why?

 There is no big reason really.
 You can quickly do this on your own in your own config.
-I just want to use this as my first taste in making custom neovim extension.
+I just want to use this as my first taste in making custom neovim plugin.

 # Installation